Anaphylaxis is a potentially life threatening allergic reaction. It’s known to have a rapid and unpredictable onset.

-Biphasic anaphylaxis is a second episode of anaphylaxis.
+Biphasic anaphylaxis is a recurrence of anaphylaxis after appropriate treatment.
 It happens with no additional exposure to the allergen.
 Think of it as anaphylaxis, part two.

-Both forms of anaphylaxis are frightening to experience.
-After exposure to an allergen, a series of events take place throughout your body:
+After exposure to an allergen, a series of potentially alarming events take place throughout your body:

-- Your skin becomes red, itchy, and may swell or produce hives.
+- Your skin turns red, becomes itchy, and it may swell or produce hives.

 - Your airways begin to close, and breathing becomes increasingly difficult.